 Wild Earth is an extremely unique and controversial dog food brand that produces vegan dog food.
-While this may sound unbelievable at first, it is very real, and Wild Earth has seen significant demand for their products.
+While this may sound unbelievable at first, it is very real, and Wild Earth has seen significant demand for its products.

 Many readers may first have come across Wild Earth from its appearance on the popular TV show Shark Tank, where Mark Cuban chose to invest in the company and its founders.

-However, despite this publicity, many in the industry were concerned about the prospect of feeding dogs a meat-free diet given their ancestral roots.
+However, despite this publicity, many in the industry were concerned about the prospect of feeding dogs a meat-free diet, given their ancestral roots.

 Wild Earth strongly believes that dogs do not need to consume a diet with meat and instead can rely on plant-based protein.

 As well as being more cost-effective than meat-based dog food, Wild Earth would point out how much more environmentally and ethically friendly vegan dog food is.

 Wild Earth is very similar to some other newer dog food brands, such as The Farmer’s Dog and Ollie, in that their food is only available online and is heavily promoted to be purchased as part of a subscription.

 These subscription-style arrangements offer convenience to dog owners and allow them to not worry about remembering to pick up their dog’s food.
 Moreover, the subscriptions often offer heavy discounts to make them more appealing.

 As for where Wild Earth dog food is produced, based on our research, it is made in a small facility in the United States that is operated by Wild Earth.